adamShimi/functional-pearl/README.md

 # functional-pearl
-My code and comments on functional pearls in Richard Bird book.
+My code and comments on functional pearls in Richard Bird's book.